What is bitcoin? A guide to investing, mining and risks

 Risks and investing considerations

-While enthusiasts may look to Bitcoin as a new frontier in financial markets, the risks of investing in Bitcoin abound.
-It’s important to understand these risks:
+While enthusiasts may look to Bitcoin as a pioneering digital asset in financial markets, there are significant risks that come with investing in Bitcoin.
+Here’s what you should consider:

 Encryption breaks

-Increasing processing power and techniques like quantum computing could eventually crack the encryption backing Bitcoin, opening the possibility that owners’ wallets will be hacked.
+Advancements in processing power and techniques, like quantum computing, could eventually crack the encryption that protects Bitcoin, leading to the possibility that owners’ wallets can be hacked and stolen.

 Software bugs